San DiegoUber Accident Lawyers

 - Background checks for traffic-related crimes (reckless or drunk driving) and/or driving records

 Additionally, Uber must take action against any safety complaints against drivers.
 The law BPC 7460 mandates a zero-tolerance policy for drug and alcohol abuse among rideshare drivers.
-Anti-fatigue laws limit drivers to 12 hours of work in 24 hours, with a minimum of six hours of rest per day.
-San Diego Uber lawyers can access driver reviews, login records, and past complaints to determine if a driver should have been suspended.
+Anti-fatigue laws in California limit drivers to 10 consecutive hours of driving within a 15-hour period.
+Our San Diego Uber accident lawyers can access driver reviews, login records, and past complaints to determine if a driver should have been suspended.

-Rideshare companies are required to meet certain requirements in California.
-Accidents involving commercial rideshares are generally not covered by personal auto insurance policies.
-Consequently, BPC 7455 requires Uber to carry at least $1,000,000 of personal injury liability insurance on its actively engaged vehicles.
+Rideshare companies in California must meet certain requirements regarding liability in traffic incidents.
+Accidents involving commercial rideshares are generally not covered by drivers’ personal auto insurance policies.
+For this reason, BPC 7455 requires Uber to carry at least $1,000,000 of personal injury liability insurance on its actively engaged vehicles.

 - See if anyone is injured and check to see if everyone is okay.